-- This one-on-one education takes place at our Athens location and typically takes 30-45 minutes, depending on your car seat and vehicle.
+- This one-on-one education takes place at The Plains Public Library and typically takes 30-45 minutes, depending on your car seat and vehicle.
 The technician will take all the time you need until you feel comfortable that your car seat is used and installed correctly. *Depending on their availability, our technician can also travel to another ACPL library branch with advance notice.

 - During the checkup, a CPS Technician will:

 - Fill out a car seat check form to document the process (including car seat type, location in vehicle, misuse observations, etc.).

 - Review car seat selection appropriate for your child’s age, weight and height as well as review factors that affect proper use.

 - Review the car seat instruction manual and the vehicle owner’s manual to ensure that both are being followed correctly.

 - Ensure that an appropriate seating position in the vehicle is being used.

 - Check the car seat for recalls, visible damage and an expiration date.

 - Guide your installation of the car seat.
 You are encouraged to ask to learn how to install the car seat in different seating positions with different installation techniques.